metafacture/metafacture-tutorial/07_Processing_MARC.md

 Like JSON the MARC file contains structured data but the format is different.
 All the data is on one line, but there isn’t at first sight a clear separation between fields and values.
 The field/value structure there but you need to use a MARC parser to extract this information.
 Metafacture contains a MARC parser which can be used to interpret this file.

-Lets create a small Flux script to transform the Marc data into YAML:
+Lets create a new small Flux script to transform the Marc data into YAML, name it `marc2.flux`:

 ```default
 "https://raw.githubusercontent.com/metafacture/metafacture-core/master/metafacture-runner/src/main/dist/examples/read/marc21/10.marc21"